Updated as of 8 December 2014, to reflect the latest wheels on the market and latest pricing.

 Please note that the following prices on new wheels factor in costs such as tax and shipping; and on sale, it may be possible to find them a little cheaper.
 When shopping for a new wheel, I definitely recommend a new spinner try to purchase one from a full-service spin shop, ideally one close enough to go visit for service and support if necessary.
 Obviously, not everyone will have a local (or even local-ish) fiber shop, so if you don’t, I’d recommend mail-ordering from a great and reputable dealer who’s been in the business for a while and carries a wide range of products for spinning.
 Your dealer is your first line of support, and can make a huge difference for you.
 Even though I am a very experienced spinner and am regularly in direct contact with wheel builders, I still usually get my wheels, parts and service through a handful of dealers I’ve known for a long time.
 Those dealers with whom I have longstanding relationships know me, know what’s coming out on the market, and can always give me the fastest service and support that’s most tailored to my needs.
 What’s more, they’re available on a retail schedule, which wheel builders may not be.

-New, for $300 and under, you can get something from Babe’s Fiber Garden.
+New, for around $300, you can get something from Babe’s Fiber Garden.
 These are consistent and reliable performers made from PVC, you can get similar accessories and in some cases make your own, and they’re all but indestructible.
 They’re a great value, and Nels Wiberg, their maker, is a great guy who stands by his products.
 There is a strong and vibrant community of Babe aficionados who can provide you with a lot of advice about these wheels.
+Babe’s is transitioning to its new owners as of the start of 2014, and extending its lineup as well.

-For $400 and under, you can get a Fricke S-160.
+For around $400, you can get a Fricke S-160.
 These are durable, rugged, very versatile, quiet, and low maintenance.
 By default, they come with a delta orifice, but a standard tube orifice is also available.
 If you don’t know what that means, don’t worry — you probably don’t care yet, and won’t until after you have some spinning miles on your odometer.

-For $500 and under, you can choose from offerings from Ashford (the Honda Civic of the textile world — everyone has one, or has had one, so everyone knows how they work, you can always find a used one and you know you can sell yours used too), Baynes (terrific wheels at a great price, that perform on par with many higher-priced wheels), and Kromski (like the Baynes, fully functional wheels at a great price, and every one is both double drive and scotch tension).
-In addition to its line of traditionally-styled wheels, Kromski offers the Sonata, a folding wheel with sealed bearings for lower maintenance (priced higher, see below) and Fantasia (in the $400-500 range), a very competitive entry-priced wheel with sealed bearings and a modern sliding hook flyer, allowing you to fine tune how you fill your bobbins.
+For around $500, you can choose from offerings from Ashford (the Honda Civic of the textile world — everyone has one, or has had one, so everyone knows how they work, you can always find a used one and you know you can sell yours used too), and Kromski.
+In addition to its line of traditionally-styled wheels, Kromski offers the Sonata ($600-700), a folding wheel with sealed bearings for lower maintenance (priced higher, see below) and Fantasia (in the $500 range, less unfinished), a very competitive entry-priced wheel with sealed bearings and a modern sliding hook flyer, allowing you to fine tune how you fill your bobbins.
 Similar flyers are available now for Ashford and Fricke, most Louet wheels, and have been standard on Majacraft and Lendrum for decades.

-Perhaps the strongest offering to come on the scene in this price range recently is the Majacraft Pioneer — fully compatible with all Majacraft accessories except the accelerator head, the Pioneer is an exceptional value in a wheel you won’t outgrow.
-I’d rate this wheel as the most versatile all-around option under $500.
+Perhaps the strongest offering to come on the scene in this price range in the past decade is the Majacraft Pioneer — fully compatible with all Majacraft accessories except the accelerator head, the Pioneer is an exceptional value in a wheel you won’t outgrow soon.
+I’d rate this wheel as the most versatile all-around option around $600, although it faces very stiff competition from Schacht’s Ladybug wheel — in fact, the only thing that makes me pick the Pioneer over the Ladybug is that Majacraft has a more varied line of accessories.
+However, Schacht’s accessories are incredibly well-designed and tested by a wide range of spinners, and they work beautifully for an extremely broad range of wants.

-For around $600, an extremely popular choice is the Lendrum folding wheel, or a Fricke that’s been equipped with level-wind flyer and bobbins.
+For around $700, an extremely popular choice is the Lendrum folding wheel, or a Fricke that’s been equipped with level-wind flyer and bobbins.
 New in the past couple of years from Schacht, the Ladybug is a terrific lower-priced sibling to Schacht’s venerable flagship wheel, the Matchless.
 Capable of double drive and scotch tension, and with all bobbins, flyers, and accessories entirely compatible with the Matchless, the Ladybug is a winner for any spinner at any level.
-Also in this price range you can get Louet’s new Julia, a wheel I’m confident will ultimately see the cult status the S10 enjoys, only in flyer lead.
+Also in this price range you can get Louet’s Julia, a wheel with all the benefits of Louet’s experience and warranty and everything, in scotch tension.

 So what’s my number one recommendation, supposing you just have to order something right this minute, and you can’t go try anything out, and you want to get the best bang for the buck?
-The Fricke S-160, which of all the teaching wheels and student wheels I’ve owned over the years, is the only one I’ve kept, and the one I find most of my students get the most mileage out of the fastest, and keep the longest.
+Well, it still depends somewhat on you.
+All around, The Fricke S-160, which of all the teaching wheels and student wheels I’ve owned over the years, is the only one I’ve kept, and the one I find most of my students get the most mileage out of the fastest, and keep the longest.
 The number 2 spot goes to the Lendrum, followed closely by a tie between the Majacraft Pioneer or the Schacht Ladybug, with Louet’s Julia rounding out the top 5.

-Supposing the same thing, but adding in a desire for historical appearance, I recommend the Kromski Mazurka or Minstrel, or the Baynes.
+Supposing the same thing, but adding in a desire for historical appearance combined with modern conveniences like interchangeable bobbins and add-on flyers, I recommend the Kromski Minstrel or one of their larger Saxony-style wheels.

 Supposing you’ve no idea if you’ll like having a wheel and you don’t know how long you’ll keep it and you want to be sure you can destash it quickly, get the ubiquitous Ashford Kiwi, Traveller, or Joy, or look for one of these used.
 For my money, Ashford’s best value is in its workhorse Traditional wheel — many spinners have had a Traddy and nothing else for decades and they’re easy to keep running and get fixed.